yaredTa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 more nested code exersice

-here we check weather the input is a digit
+File 1-isdigit.c is a function that checks for a digit (0 through 9).